easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-First_steps.md

 ### Before you start

-1. You need to know the basics about docker (*images, containers, volumes,...*)
+1. You need to know the basics about docker (*images, containers, volumes,...*).
+   Those information can be found [here](https://docs.docker.com/get-started/overview/).
 2. You need to be familiar with ER/EP.
 3. You need an initial database (*demo data, for example*).